jedazard/PRIMsrc/README.md

 Archives arXiv: http://arxiv.org/abs/1501.03856.

-See also below how to cite PrimSRC packagewith 'PrimSRC.news().
+See also below how to cite the package with the R command: citation("PrimSRC").

 =========================
 Documentation and Manual: